Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `strLower<string>` : Returns the string with all letters lowercase.
 - `strShift<string>` : Returns the string with all characters in the form they would be if you were to hold shift.
 - `strUnshift<string>` : Returns the string with all characters in their form if you were to not hold shift.
 (Inverse of `strShift`)
+- `substr<str, start, end>` : Returns the substring between the start and end indices.

 ## Object Functions